USDA FoodKeeper – Cold Storage Guidelines

 Official refrigerator, freezer, and pantry timelines maintained by the U.S. Department of Agriculture.

 Visit USDA FoodKeeperSlicing into a block of Monterey Jack from the deli counter reveals a creamy texture and mild flavor that can elevate any sandwich or cheese board.
-However, to enjoy its fresh taste and prevent foodborne illness, it's crucial to store it properly in the fridge and consume it within five days of purchase.
+However, to enjoy its fresh taste and reduce the risk of foodborne illness, it's crucial to store it properly in the fridge and consume it within five days of purchase.
 Once expired, it’s best to bid it farewell for safety's sake!

 Fridge